Multi-Language AEO: Optimizing for AI Search Across Global Markets

 Analyze search console data for each language version of your site to identify language-specific query patterns.
 Look beyond translation equivalents and identify queries that exist in one language market but have no equivalent in others.
 These unique queries often represent the highest-value content opportunities because they address genuine local market needs that translated content cannot satisfy.

 Map query intent distributions across languages.
 Some markets may skew heavily toward informational queries about a topic while others skew toward transactional or navigational queries.
 Align your content mix for each language market with the local intent distribution.
-This is the multilingual application of competitive intelligence for AI search, where competitive analysis must be conducted independently for each language market.
+This is the multilingual application of Competitive Intelligence for AI Search: Reverse-Engineering Competitors' Visibility, where competitive analysis must be conducted independently for each language market.

 Infrastructure for Multi-Language AI Optimization